-Title: Unidentified young woman on third story roof of D. B. Loveman & Co., lanyard, Charles Walline
+Title: Young woman with a laynard on the roof of D. B. Loveman & Co. building.
+Charles Walline

 Catalog Number: 2015.001.0014